zendesk/copenhagen_theme/README.md

 After using the command `zat theme preview` on your terminal, you'll need to insert the Zendesk Support subdomain or full URL (with protocol); also, you'll need to insert the auth credentials.

-> You can also use an API Token, generated in your Zendesk Support admin pannel. :bulb:
+> You can also use an API Token, generated in your Zendesk Support admin panel. :bulb:

 If the login succeeds, the prompt will return an URL, `Ready URL` - copy and paste it in your browser and _voilà_: you're previewing your local theme using the data from your Zendesk Support.

+> You must be logged in your Zendesk admin panel in order to see the preview! :warning:

 This preview doesn't support HMR, so after every change you'll need to manually refresh your browser to see those changes.